North Korean nuclear and missile expert dies; more missiles fired

 "He made a special contribution to turning the KPA into a powerful elite revolutionary army equipped with modern and defensive means and converting the DPRK into a satellite producer, launcher, and a nuclear weapons state," official KCNA news agency said, using the North's official acronym.

 Jon's passing is unlikely to have any impact on the North's weapons programme because he had been retired from the frontlines and had passed his duties on to successors.
-However, he was still an influential figure.
+However, he was still an influential figure nonetheless.

 "He was certainly so powerful that when he left office as WPK Secretary and Director of Munitions Industries in 2010, Kim Jong Il essentially split his old position in two," said Michael Madden, an expert on the North's leadership.